 You can find details of our team and contact details below.
-Please do get in touch - we're passionate about working with new and existing partners to get everyone in Oxfordshire active!

 Before joining Active Oxfordshire, Josh worked in delivering Physical Education and coaching to young people across the Thames Valley.

 Favourite Motto: Aude Sapere – Dare to be Wise